-If a landlord rejects a proposed tenant for unreasonable cause then the primary tenant could sue for damages.
+If things were to escalate, then you could sue for damages.
 You would be arguing that the refusal was unreasonable, and would rely on relevant court cases from your state as precedent.

 If you think your landlord is acting in bad faith then we suggest you also learn about his or her duty to mitigate damages.
 This concept is intertwined with reasonable versus unreasonable refusal of a proposed sublet or assignment.
 It's extremely likely that your landlord is obligated by law to accept a replacement tenant in order to avoid unnecessarily losing rental income.